Home/Company/Blog/Blog posts

 • Identification number for tracking.

-Currently, to minimize the human error, in most cases, companies use monitoring tools or incident management software.
+Currently, to minimize human error, in most cases, companies use monitoring tools or incident management software.

-Next activities: Categorize and Prioritise can be completed by the service desk.
-At first, a logical and intuitive category should be assigned to the event and then decide how much impact or pain the incident is causing and how urgent the problem should be solved, in some cases there may be several incidents at the same time.
-StatusHub gives more options to the tech or incident team as it integrates with your monitoring tools.
-When a problem is detected by a monitoring system connected to StatusHub it automatically creates an incident event and posts it to StatusHub.
-Events can be created or edited in StatusHub manually as well.
-StatusHub instantly sends notifications about the start of downtime with the short description of Impacted service and its status to all subscribers.
-If monitoring tools are not connected to StatusHub, they only notify the tech or incident team.
+Next activities: Categorize and Prioritize, can be completed by the service desk.
+Initially, a logical and intuitive category should be assigned to the event, then the severity of the incident is assessed, and incident prioritization follows based on how urgent the incident resolution should be.
+In some cases, there may be several incidents at the same time.
+StatusHub enhances this process by integrating with your monitoring tools, automatically creating incident reports and notifying all subscribers about the outage, and its status with a short description of the Impacted service.
+If monitoring tools are not connected to StatusHub, they only notify the tech or incident team directly.

 In Response: Monitoring tools, Incident Management software or Tech team / Incident team.